RePsychLing/RePsychLing.github.io/tutorial.md

 * julia> `using IJulia`
 * julia> `IJulia.notebook(dir=".")`
 * Some installation might happen, then your working directory will open in a web browser window.
-* Click on Complexity.ipynb to open it
+* Click on `Complexity.ipynb` to open it
+* Put your cursor in a code block and type ctrl-Enter to run the block.
+You will see [*] to the left while it's running, and [1] after it runs.

 ## Installation Check